 William Hamilton - Researches in Asia Minor, Pontus and Armenia - 1842

-Today this lake is exploited for its sodium sulphate and the process for collecting it is not that described by Hamilton, but, excluding the area/premises where it is carried out, the view is not very different from that of the past.
+Today the lake is exploited for its sodium sulphate; the process for collecting it is no longer that described by Hamilton, but, excluding the area where it is carried out, the view is not very different from that of the past.

 The recollection of my snow adventures in 1826 were so lively, that we determined on the present occasion (November 1833) to be more prudent, and not to run the risk of being buried in the snows of Mount Taurus, for the sake of saving an hour or two of distance; and accordingly set out to take the longer but safer road (to Aglasun), of eight hours, by the plain.